Nuphar lutea: Distribution and habitat

 Nuphar lutea is native to the region spanning from Europe to Siberia, Xinjiang, China, and North Algeria.
 It is extinct in Sicily, Italy.
 It has been introduced to Bangladesh, New Zealand, and the Russian region Primorye.

 Conservation status

 The IUCN conservation status is Least Concern (LC).

-Use
+Uses

 Horticulture

 It is cultivated as an ornamental plant.

 Food

 Nuphar lutea is used as food.